French Indochinese piastre

-The piastre de commerce was the currency of French Indochina between 1885 and 1952.
+The piastre de commerce ("trade piastre") was the currency of French Indochina between 1887 and 1954.
+It was first used in 1885.
 It was subdivided into 100 cents, each of 2~6 sapèques.

 The name piastre ([pjastʁ]), from Spanish pieces of eight (pesos), dates to the 16th century and has been used as the name of many different historical units of currency.

 Denominations

 The currency of French Indochina was divided into the piastre, cent / centime, and sapèque units.
 One piastre equals 100 cents and one cent equals between 2 and 6 sapèques depending on the dynasty and reign era.
 According to that ratio, a French Indochinese piastre coin is worth from 200 to 600 traditional Vietnamese cash coins.
-The Obverse of the banknotes and coins were inscribed in the French language, while the reverse side had inscriptions written in Traditional Chinese, Vietnamese Latin script, Lao, and Khmer scripts, but sometimes only French inscriptions were written.
+The obverse of the banknotes and coins were inscribed in the French language, while the reverse side had inscriptions written in Traditional Chinese, Vietnamese Latin script, Lao, and Khmer scripts, but sometimes only French inscriptions were written.